 3. Largest Lake In Africa: Lake Victoria

 Originally referred to as Lake Nyanza, Lake Victoria is primarily located in Uganda and Tanzania, although small portions also reside in Kenya, Burundi, and Rwanda.
 It occupies a surface area of 69,485 square kilometres, making it the largest lake in Africa and the largest tropical lake in the world.
-It was renamed in the honour of Queen Victoria in 1958 by British explorer John Hanning Speke, who was the first Briton to discover the lake.
-Covering over 3,000 islands as well as numerous archipelagos and reefs within itself, Lake Victoria is also the second largest freshwater lake in the world.
+It was renamed in honour of Queen Victoria in 1958 by British explorer John Hanning Speke, who was the first Briton to discover the lake.
+Covering over 3,000 islands as well as numerous archipelagos and reefs within itself, Lake Victoria is also the second-largest freshwater lake in the world.
 The lake is relatively shallow, with an average depth of 40 metres and a maximum depth of 84 metres.

 4. Longest Of The Five Great Lakes Of North America: Lake Huron